LavoussierDev/holbertonschool-simple_shell/README.md

 - Getprompt.c: The code defines a function `prompt` that checks if the file stream corresponds to a character device (like a terminal) and prints a prompt if true.
 Another function `_puts` is defined to print a string without a newline character.

-- Hsh: The compile code (i.e. the executable shell)
+- Hsh: The compiled code (i.e. the executable shell)

 - Main.c: The code is the main loop of a shell.
 It continuously prompts for user input, reads the input line, tokenizes it, and executes built-in commands or external programs.
 It handles cases such as empty input, executes built-in commands, and calls the appropriate functions to execute external commands.
 The shell supports commands like ls, pwd, echo, cat, and exit.
 The loop continues until the user exits the shell.